Altinn/altinn-cdn/README.md

-# altinn-static
+# Altinn CDN

-Static web assets used by Altinn solutions and apps
+This repo contains static assets reused by Altinn solutions and apps.